Images Updated September 2019 using Lightroom Classic 8.4

 With this in mind here are some tips for managing the available settings:

 Let's apply the above in a typical example.
-The following photos show the before and after of a photo that we perfected by removing a small number of small but distracting spots on the model's face, back and bra.
+The following photos show the before and after of a photo that we perfected by removing a small number of small spots from the models arm:

 To maximize control and ease when using the spot removal tool, zoom in to the area interest by clicking on the "1:1" button at the Navigator panel at the top left of the Lightroom window (or any other suitable zoom ratio available from the dropdown menu just to the right of the 1:1 option).
 While in spot removal mode, when hovering above your photo Lightroom will show you all of the replacements that have taken place.
 Lightroom allows you to click on any pair and adjust in retrospect the clone/heal mode or the opacity.
 This will save you from clicking on a spot, pressing "Delete" to remove it and trying again.

 Note that you can make the spot removal marks transparent by either pressing "H" or by simply taking your mouse pointer out of the photo panel.
 This way you can truly assess your work without distractions.
-Some times Lightroom does not make the best assessment as far as the sampling area is concerned and you might end up with unnatural results, as in the example below where Lightroom sampled an area from the edge of the model's cheek:
+Some times Lightroom does not make the best assessment as far as the sampling area is concerned and you might end up with unnatural results, as in the example below where Lightroom sampled her under-arm rather than a clear space of skin:

 To get a better sample area you can do two things: